Fire guts building at Detroit’s outdoor art project

 A spokesman, Dan Lijana, says the Heidelberg Project has been hit with fire in the past.
 He says, “Every time we’ve emerged from it stronger.”

-Authorities say a person was in custody in the investigation.
+Authorities say a person is in custody in the investigation.